SF State will continue updating building access protocols to promote the health and safety of our campus community.

 If individual visitors organize and/or participate in activities on campus, these activities are subject the campus Time, Place and Manner policy.
 The campus may also exercise its responsibility to control outdoor access.

-Events and Meetings
+Conferences, Events, and Meetings

 To view PDF files, you may download Adobe Reader.